vinfreecs/genga/docs/Param.rst

    - 2: enable only rotation reset model for test particles.
    - 3: enable only fragmentation model for test particles.

-- | :literal:`Create Particles`: Flag to enable particle creation model.
+- | :literal:`Create Particles file name`: file name for the  particle creation model.
   | See :ref:`CreateParticles`

-   - 0 (default): model is not enabled
+  -  :literal:`-`: no file, particle creation model is not used (default)
-   - 1: enable test particles creation model 1.
-Particles are created on new random orbits.
+  -  < particle creation file name>: This file is used to generate new particles during a simulation.

 - | :literal:`Asteroid collisional velocity V`, in m/s, used for small bodies collision model
   | See :ref:`SmallBodies`